Bastrop County Court Records

 Are Court Records Public in Bastrop County?

-Court records in Bastrop County are presumed public under the Texas Public Information Act (Texas Government Code, Chapter 552).
-This statute provides citizens the right to access records held by governmental bodies, including court clerks.
-Access to judicial records specifically is governed by Rule 12 of the Texas Rules of Judicial Administration, which establishes standards for which court records are accessible and the procedures courts must follow when responding to access requests.
+Court records in Bastrop County are generally public under the Texas Public Information Act (Texas Government Code, Chapter 552), which gives citizens the right to access records held by governmental bodies, including court clerks.
+Access to judicial records specifically is also shaped by Rule 12 of the Texas Rules of Judicial Administration, which spells out which court records are accessible and what procedures courts must follow when someone requests access.

-Certain categories of records are restricted or redacted to protect individual privacy and safety.
-In Bastrop County, as throughout Texas, the following types of information are generally shielded from public disclosure:
+That said, certain categories of records are restricted or redacted to protect privacy and safety.
+Throughout Texas — and in Bastrop County — the following types of information are generally shielded from public disclosure:

-A person who is not an authorized party to a restricted case would need to obtain a court order to access sealed files.
-When records contain both public and protected information, the court redacts confidential elements while releasing the remaining content.
+If you are not an authorized party to a restricted case, you would need a court order to access sealed files.
+When records contain a mix of public and protected information, the court redacts confidential elements and releases the rest.

-Bastrop County also maintains a Public Information Request process for records held by county departments and the Sheriff’s Office.
-Written requests can be submitted by email to public.information@co.bastrop.tx.us, by fax to (512) 549-5195, or by mail to the Bastrop County Sheriff’s Office, Attn: Open Records Division, 200 Jackson Street, Bastrop, TX 78602.
-Some requests may incur costs under the Texas Office of Attorney General fee guidelines, and requesters are notified of estimated charges before fulfillment.
+Bastrop County also runs a Public Information Request process for records held by county departments and the Sheriff's Office.
+Written requests can be submitted by email to public.information@co.bastrop.tx.us, by fax to (512) 549-5195, or by mail to the Bastrop County Sheriff's Office, Attn: Open Records Division, 200 Jackson Street, Bastrop, TX 78602.
+Some requests may carry costs under the Texas Office of Attorney General fee guidelines, and you'll be notified of any estimated charges before the request is fulfilled.

 Bastrop County Criminal Court Records

-Criminal cases in Bastrop County are divided between the District Courts and the County Court at Law based on the severity of the offense.
-The four District Courts — the 21st335th423rd, and 465th — handle felony prosecutions, while the County Court at Law adjudicates misdemeanor offenses above Class C. Class C misdemeanors — including most traffic violations — are processed by the four Justice of the Peace courts and the municipal courts in Bastrop, Smithville, and Elgin.
+Criminal cases are divided between the District Courts and the County Court at Law based on the severity of the offense.
+The four District Courts — the 21st, 335th, 423rd, and 465th — handle felony prosecutions.
+The County Court at Law takes misdemeanor offenses above Class C. Class C misdemeanors — including most traffic violations — are processed by the four Justice of the Peace courts and the municipal courts in Bastrop, Smithville, and Elgin.

 Bastrop County Court at Law